MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-generate-images.md

     > **Note**: If you have previously created a cloud shell that uses a *Bash* environment, switch it to ***PowerShell***.

-1. In the cloud shell toolbar, in the **Settings** menu, select **Go to Classic version** (this is required to use the code editor).
+5. In the cloud shell toolbar, in the **Settings** menu, select **Go to Classic version** (this is required to use the code editor).

-    > **Tip**: As you paste commands into the cloudshell, the ouput may take up a large amount of the screen buffer.
-You can clear the screen by entering the `cls` command to make it easier to focus on each task.
+    **<font color="red">Ensure you've switched to the classic version of the cloud shell before continuing.</font>**

-1. In the PowerShell pane, enter the following commands to clone the GitHub repo for this exercise:
+1. In the cloud shell pane, enter the following commands to clone the GitHub repo containing the code files for this exercise (type the command, or copy it to the clipboard and then right-click in the command line and paste as plain text):

     ```
     rm -r mslearn-openai -f
     git clone https://github.com/microsoftlearning/mslearn-openai mslearn-openai
     ```

-> **Note**: Follow the steps for your chosen programming language.
+    > **Tip**: As you paste commands into the cloudshell, the ouput may take up a large amount of the screen buffer.
+You can clear the screen by entering the `cls` command to make it easier to focus on each task.

-1. After the repo has been cloned, navigate to the folder containing the application code files:
+1. After the repo has been cloned, navigate to the language-specific folder containing the application code files, based on the programming language of your choice (Python or C#):

     **Python**